15A NCAC 02Q .0102 ACTIVITIES EXEMPTED FROM PERMIT REQUIREMENTS

 (10) burn-off ovens with afterburners for paint-line hangers;

-(11) hosiery knitting machines and associated lint screens, hosiery dryers and associated lint screens, and hosiery dyeing processes where bleach or solvent dyes are not used;
+(11) hosiery knitting machines and associated lint screens, hosiery dryers and associated lint screens, and hosiery dyeing processes that do not use bleach or solvent dyes;

 (12) woodworking operations processing only green wood;

-(13) solid waste landfills: This does not apply to flares and other sources of combustion at solid waste landfills.
-These flares and other combustion sources are required to be permitted pursuant to 15A NCAC 02Q .0300 unless they qualify for another exemption pursuant to this Paragraph; or
+(13) flares and other sources of combustion at solid waste landfills.
+These flares and other combustion sources shall obtain a permit pursuant to 15A NCAC 02Q .0300 unless they qualify for another exemption pursuant to this Paragraph; or

 (A) equipment that does not emit any regulated air pollutants;